wp-plugins/youtube-widget-responsive/readme.txt

 Tags: youtube, responsive, widget, autoplay, YouTube embed, YouTube plugin, embed youtube, embedding youtube, no-cookie, youtube plugin, sidebar, simple youtube, annotations, wordpress youtube widget, wordpress youtube embed, video plugin, video widget, shortcode youtube
 Requires at least: 3.0.1
 Tested up to: 3.9.2
-Stable tag: 0.5
+Stable tag: 0.6
 License: GPLv2 or later

-Widgets responsive to embed youtube in your sidebar, with all available options.
+Widgets + ShortCode responsive to embed youtube in your sidebar or in your content [youtube video=...], with all available options.

 == Description ==

-Widgets responsive to embed youtube in your sidebar, with all available options.
+Widgets + ShortCode responsive to embed youtube in your sidebar or in your content [youtube video=...], with all available options.
 Among the various options you can choose:
 <ul>
 <li>- Choosing minutes and seconds of the start and end of the video</li>